biqqles/deconstruct/README.md

 |Signature       |Return type|Description   |
 |----------------|-----------|--------------|
 |`to_bytes()`    |`bytes`    |Returns the in-memory (packed) representation of this struct instance|

+You can also `print` Struct instances for easier debugging.

 ### C types
 deconstruct defines the following special types for use in Struct field definitions:<sup>[2](#f_ty)</sup>